Maine's food pantries stare down volunteer shortage while anticipating cuts

 The decline in volunteer numbers and the move toward one-time engagements can cause serious problems.

-Second Harvest Heartland in Minnesota had to turn away thousands of pounds of food in early September because the country’s second-largest food bank didn’t have enough people to sort and package it, volunteer engagement director Julie Greene said.
+Second Harvest Heartland in Minnesota had to delay the distribution of thousands of pounds of food in early September because the country’s second-largest food bank didn’t have enough people to sort and package it, volunteer engagement director Julie Greene said.

-As a result, food pantries in Minnesota and western Wisconsin had less food to give out.
+As a result, food pantries in Minnesota and western Wisconsin got the food later than expected.

 Greene is struggling to bridge the mismatch between a need for in-person volunteer labor, like produce packers, and the increasing desire for occasional service.

-Note: This story was first published on Sept.
-28, 2025.
-It was corrected on Sept.
-29, 2025, to show that Second Harvest Heartland had to delay processing food due to a volunteer shortage.
-The amount of food the organization distributed did not decrease.